Central Westchester Parkway: Construction and opening

-Conversion to limited-access expressway
+Conversion to controlled-access highway

 In the early 1950s, plans developed of a new 12 mi expressway connecting the new New York State Thruway and the New England Thruway.
 Approved by then-Governor of New York Thomas Dewey in April 1952, the new parkway would parallel the Central Westchester Parkway to help ease traffic congestion through the area.
 Local groups were opposed to the project, because of the number of houses being lost in the new project, calling the project "a skunk in the parlor".
 After approval of the new project by the New York State Legislature, local groups took the argument directly to the advisers of Governor Dewey, who had stated that the route of new expressway would be chosen carefully.